 The most important features of aluminium are that it has a very low density, meaning that it is incredibly light, and it has a very high resistance to corrosion through a process known as passivation; when the aluminium is exposed to oxygen, it creates a microscopic film that coats it, which prevents any further corrosion.

 Another significant feature is that it has an incredibly low magnetic susceptibility – in fact, it is around 10 billion times lower than that of iron – which means that it is non-magnetic.
 This is excellent, as it can be separated if you have a lot of scrap metal by the use of Eddy Current Separators; machines that separate non-magnetic material from metal shredding residue.

-Read more about aluminium here.
+You can read more about aluminium and their properties here.

 Steel is one of the most widely used alloys on the planet.
 Steel consists predominantly of iron and carbon, but it can also contain other elements to try and utilise their properties for a certain application; for example, chromium could be used to increased heat resistance and reduce the possibility of corrosion.

 Steel has an incredibly high tensile strength, meaning that it can withstand loads when under tension.
 This feature is incredibly important in construction, as it can be used as support beams or anything of similar use.

 It’s also relatively cheap to manufacture, which is great for builders, construction workers, and manufacturers, as a lot of steel can be made for not a lot of money.
 Depending on the situation, different types of steel can be made, such as: